In this article

 Can you get a business credit card without any revenue?

 You don’t need to be generating income to qualify for a business credit card.
-Your personal credit score and financial background are usually what’s considered for approval.
+Credit card issuers usually consider your personal credit score and financial background for approval.
 So, you can still apply even if your business isn’t bringing in revenue.

-You may have to put up a personal guarantee, however, holding you personally liable in case your business can’t pay off its credit card balance.
+However, you may have to put up a personal guarantee, holding you personally liable if your business can’t pay off its credit card balance.

 Some cards, like corporate cards, do come with revenue requirements.
 To qualify for them, you’ll have to wait until your business is more established.
-On the plus side, they usually don’t perform credit checks or require a personal guarantee.
+On the plus side, they usually don’t require credit checks or a personal guarantee.

-Qualify for Ramp's corporate card based on sales revenue
+Qualify for Ramp's Corporate Business Credit Card based on revenue

-Ramp is an all-in-one corporate card and expense management platform.
-To qualify, all you need is a registered business in the United States with $75,000 in a US business bank account.
-Or, see if you're eligible for our sales-based underwriting.
+Ramp is an all-in-one corporate business credit card and expense management platform.
+To qualify, all you need is:

-Our platform lets you manage all of your expenses in one place, from paying bills to managing reimbursements.
+Our expense management platform lets you manage all your expenses in one place, from paying bills to managing reimbursements.
 With automated receipt capture and expense reports, along with AI-powered spending insights, your business can save an average of 5% using Ramp.

 Try Ramp for free